Table Of Contents

 When you sign up for an Azure free account, you’ll receive $200 worth of credits that you can use toward two types of free services:

-• 12 months free use with varying limitations for compute, database, analytics, AI/machine learning, containers, media, integration, and networking services.
+• 12 months of free use with varying limitations for compute, database, analytics, AI/machine learning, containers, media, integration, and networking services.
 For example, you’ll get 750 hours of burstable B1s VMs (compute) with Linux or Windows VMs for use within 30 days of signing up.
 After this trial period, you’ll need to pay up to continue using these services.

 In comparison, AWS organizes its free services into three categories:

-• The Always free option lets you enjoy particular services free-of-charge forever.
+• The Always free option lets you enjoy particular services free of charge forever.

 AWS offers these free offers across compute, database, AI/ML, containers, serverless, storage, web, and apps services.
-Free Tier limits for AWS include: 750 hours per month for Amazon EC2, 5GB for standard Amazon S3 storage, 750 hours per month of Amazon RDS database usage, 1 million free requests per month for AWS Lambda, and up to 1 million free publishes for Amazon SNS.
+Free Tier limits for AWS include 750 hours per month for Amazon EC2, 5GB for standard Amazon S3 storage, 750 hours per month of Amazon RDS database usage, 1 million free requests per month for AWS Lambda, and up to 1 million free publishes for Amazon SNS.

 AWS Vs. Azure Pricing Comparison: Instances/VMs

-Azure includes seven types of virtual machines, each of which comprises multiple VM sizes and series.
 Each type of VM has its own pricing and is optimized for specific workloads.
 Here are some things to know about the different Azure VMs vs AWS instances:

 Azure VM Type

-VM Sizes
+VM sizes

 Pricing